-Misfortune brought them together, but shared values and interests helped their friendship blossom.
+Misfortune brought them together, but shared values and interests helped their friendship grow.

 “Be a sister to every Girl Scout.”
 That’s the last line of the Girl Scout Law but, to me, the most important one.
 It’s what led me to Tina Mitchell.

 Back in 2005 I was the leader of my fifth grader’s troop here in Larchmont, New York.
 When Hurricane Katrina devastated the Gulf Coast, the girls asked what we could do for our sisters down South.